AdobeDocs/experience-manager-core-components.en/help/using/container.md

 ---
-title: Download Component
+title: Container Component
-seo-title: Download Component
+seo-title: Container Component
 description: null
-seo-description: The Core Component Download component allows for the creation of a download option on a page.
+seo-description: The Core Component Container component allows for the creation of a container for multiple additional components on a page.
 uuid: ec807de9-f76c-4850-9ece-c3e439a1d626
 contentOwner: User
 content-type: reference